 - If applicable, reverse the ends of your HDMI cable or try a different cable.

-- Remove any splitters or receives that may be plugged in between your device and the TV/monitor
+- Remove any splitters or receivers that may be plugged in between your device and the TV/monitor.

 - Try watching directly from the web on your laptop or mobile device.